-For the students in the Gifted and Talented program, they receive breakfast at their home schools based upon individual school schedules.
+For the students in the Gifted and Talented program, they will receive breakfast upon their arrival at Scholars Academy.
 The lunch program is open to all students and utilizes a rotating lunch menu, which is distributed to all students at their home school.
 Students may participate in the school lunch program at Scholars' Academy or may bring their lunch from home.
 Lunch applications will be provided at each home school and it is expected that the forms be returned to the home schools.